 Just like fine wine, Chagrin Valley Handcrafted Soaps get better with age.
 Left to cure for several months, moisture will evaporate out of your bar of handmade soap and the soap will become slightly smaller, harder, longer lasting, and more mild.
 The harder (older) the soap, the longer it lasts and the better lather it produces.
+We allow our soaps and shampoos to cure for 6 to 8 weeks.
 This resting process assures a fine quality product.
 You simply cannot rush a good thing.

 The method we chose to superfat our soaps creates a bar with a high percentage of unincorporated oils.
 (We superfat our soaps more than our shampoo bars.)
 This results in a more emollient, more moisturizing, and gentler soap.

 Different oils impart different qualities to soap.
 Some add lathering qualities, some moisturizing, some hardness, and so on.
 We use a larger percentage of extra moisturizing and conditioning oils in our soaps and shampoo bars than many other soapmakers.
 As a result, you may notice our bar soaps tend to be softer than those of other soapmakers, especially our shampoo bars which contain a large percentage of castor oil.